vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 was of&cicially published a week or ten days before the date of the Congress Sessions.
-This list did not include the subjects of Self-Government, Boycottp National Education on all of which distinct and sepa- rate resolutions were passed at Calcutta in 1906.
-This- omission naturally strengthened the suspicion that the.
+This list did not include the subjects of Self-Government, Boycottp National Education on all of which distinct and sepa###rate resolutions were passed at Calcutta in 1906.
+This###omission naturally strengthened the suspicion that the.
 Bombay Moderates really intended to go back from the position taken up by the Calcutta Congress in these matters.
-The Press strongly commented upon this omission and Mr. Tilak, who reached Surat on the morn- ing of the 23rd December, denounced such retrogres- sion as suicidal in the interests of the countrj^ more, especially at the present juncture, and appealed to the Surat public to help the Nationalists in their endeavours. to maintain at least the status quo in these matters.
+The Press strongly commented upon this omission and Mr. Tilak, who reached Surat on the morn###ing of the 23rd December, denounced such retrogres###sion as suicidal in the interests of the countrj^ more, especially at the present juncture, and appealed to the Surat public to help the Nationalists in their endeavours. to maintain at least the status quo in these matters.